 Luckily, there are several aftermarket, USB-powered N64 controllers that can be used.
 Whether you’re using Raspberry Pi, Retro Pie, Project64 or Sixtyforce; both wired and wireless options are available.
 Fortunately, most these are widely supported on PC, Mac and Linux.

-Today we’re going to review each of the best USB N64 controllers currently available in 2022.
+Today we’re going to review each of the best USB N64 controllers currently available.
 We’ll outline the features of each, followed by compatibility.
 In the end, we’ll wrap-up with some final words and quickly conclude what we learned.
 Let’s get right into it!

 Best Overall: SAFFUN N64 Wired USB Controller